NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

     **Dockerfile Steps**

-    1. We begin by installing the desired compiler suite (Intel & NVPC cases).
+    1. We begin by installing the desired compiler suite (Intel & NVHPC cases).
 For GCC, the compilers already exist from the base layer.
     2. We then install NetCDF using the chosen compilers.
 We need to provide the Fortran interface to NetCDF, which is why we install from source here using our chosen compiler rather than selecting available versions from the package repository (as was the case with HDF5).
+        - The options `--disable-byterange`, `--disable-dap`, and `--disable-libxml2` are specified to prevent NetCDF from requiring additional dependencies (unnecessary for our WRF/WPS use case) we chose not to install in the base layer.
+        - The option `--disable-dependency-tracking` is common to all GNU Automake packages and allows us to [speed up one-time-only builds](https://www.gnu.org/software/automake/manual/html_node/Dependency-Tracking.html) by skipping Automake's automated dependency generation.
     3. Finally, we install MPICH using the chosen compilers.

     **Discussion**